delan75/I-fixit/DEPLOYMENT.md

    ```

 2. **Required GitHub Secrets**:
-   - `FTP_SERVER`: Your hosting FTP server hostname or IP address
-   - `FTP_USERNAME`: Your hosting FTP username
-   - `FTP_PASSWORD`: Your hosting FTP password
-   - `SSH_HOST`: Your hosting SSH host
+   - `SSH_HOST`: Your hosting SSH host (for both SFTP deployment and SSH commands)
    - `SSH_USERNAME`: Your hosting SSH username
    - `SSH_PASSWORD`: Your hosting SSH password
-   - `SSH_PORT`: Your hosting SSH port (usually 65002)
+   - `SSH_PORT`: Your hosting SSH port (usually 65002 for Hostinger)

-   Note: For Hostinger, the FTP hostname is typically in the format `ftpXX.hostinger.com` or you can use the server's IP address.
+   Note: We're now using SFTP for deployment instead of FTP, which is more secure and reliable.
+The FTP_SERVER, FTP_USERNAME, and FTP_PASSWORD secrets are no longer needed.

 3. **How It Works**:
    - The workflow maintains your local development structure